accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Balanced-optimized layout__.
 Considering the cost of GC/compaction, we can hardly achieve both write/read-optimized simultaneously.
 A balanced layout is worthwhile, and it is only __optimized__ when tailored against the target App workload.
 This is essentially a __Machine Learning__ problem, where Optimal Column Layout explored for in-place updates (binary linear optimization).

-// TODO add a pic chart to link how properties connect to goals, and each concrete design pattern techniques

 ### Garbage collection (GC) / Compaction

 GC/compaction are common in append-only or LSM-tree systems and quite bandwidth consuming.
 Update in-place systems can also use compaction to generate read-optimized layout, and need GC if some new values are temporarily written out-of-place.
 I choose to mix the notation of GC/compaction because both reclaim stale/deleted values.
 Compaction can replace GC in LSM-tree, and GC can go without compaction if index/bloomfilter/versioning tell which key is stale.